 substantiv

-a slight but appreciable addition"this dish could use a touch of garlic"
+"this dish could use a touch of garlic"

 substantiv

-a slight attack of illness"he has a touch of rheumatism"
+"he has a touch of rheumatism"

 verb

-have an effect upon"Will the new rules affect me?"
+"Will the new rules affect me?"

 verb

-dye with a colorverb
+dye with a color

 verb